Learn about the Emotional Benefits of Yoga

 - Give up tobacco

 - Be confident in yourself

 8. It helps prevent neurodegenerative diseases

-Yoga, together with meditation, increases the size of structures called telomeres.
-When these are small, they cause premature aging, certain diseases, and premature death.
+Yoga, along with meditation, increases the size of structures called telomeres.
+When they’re small, they cause premature aging, various diseases, and premature death.

-With just 15 minutes per day, you’ll make these structures grow.
-As a result, you can prevent degenerative diseases such as Alzheimer’s.
+With just 15 minutes per day, you’ll help these structures grow bigger.
+This means that yoga can be helpful in the fight to prevent degenerative diseases like Alzheimer’s.